QMeqGR/qm-maxima/README.txt

 1.1.1 Types of kets and bras
 ----------------------------

-There are two types of kets and bras available in this package, the first type is given by a _matrix representation_, as in the above example.  ‘mket’s are column vectors and ‘mbra’s are row vectors, and their components are entered as Maxima _lists_ in the ‘mbra’ and ‘mket’ functions.
+There are two types of kets and bras available in the ‘qm’ package, the first type is given by a _matrix representation_, as in the functions ‘mbra’ and ‘mket’.  ‘mket’s are column vectors and ‘mbra’s are row vectors, and their components are entered as Maxima _lists_ in the ‘mbra’ and ‘mket’ functions.
 The second type of bra or ket is _abstract_; there is no matrix representation.
-Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions using Maxima lists for the elements.
+Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions, while also using Maxima lists for the elements.
 These general kets are displayed in Dirac notation.
 Abstract bras and kets are used for both the ‘(j,m)’ representation of states and also for tensor products.
 For example, a tensor product of two ket vectors ‘|a>’ and ‘|b>’ is input as ‘ket([a,b])’ and displayed as

            ‘|[a,b]>’      (general ket)

 Note that abstract kets and bras are _assumed to be orthonormal_.
 These general bras and kets may be used to build arbitrarily large tensor product states.
-Tensor product states in the matrix representation are also available through the ‘tpket’ and ‘tpbra’ commands.

    The following examples illustrate some of the basic capabilities of the ‘qm’ package.
 Here both abstract, and concrete (matrix representation) kets are shown.
+The last example shows how to contstruct an entangled Bell pair.

      (%i1) ket([a,b])+ket([c,d]);
      (%o1)                         |[c, d]> + |[a, b]>